 CEN and CENELEC Standards documents and other technical deliverables and publications are covered and protected by copyright.

-Please refer to CEN-CENELEC Guide 10 on “Guidelines for the distribution and sales of CEN/CENELEC publications” which outlines the CEN and CENELEC joint policy on copyright and distribution.
+Please refer to CEN-CENELEC Guide 10 on “Policy on dissemination, sales and copyright of CEN-CENELEC Publications” which outlines the CEN and CENELEC joint policy on copyright and distribution.

 In case you are interested in obtaining the national version (implementation) of a European Standard document or in any other document distributed by CEN and CENELEC members, please contact the sales department of the national standards body or electrotechnical committee in your country.